Connect with others who understand.

 Powered By

-Bipolar disorder is a complex mental health condition characterized by fluctuations in mood and energy.
-It can be a debilitating, even disabling, disease for many.
-There are three currently recognized types of bipolar disorder: bipolar type 1, bipolar type 2, and cyclothymic disorder (cyclothymia).
+Bipolar disorder is a complex mental health condition that causes shifts in mood and energy levels.
+For many people, it can be a debilitating, even disabling, disease.
+There are three main types of bipolar disorder: bipolar 1 disorder, bipolar 2 disorder, and cyclothymic disorder (also called cyclothymia).
+However, a healthcare professional may also diagnose you with one of four other types of bipolar disorder.

 Types of Bipolar Symptoms

 There are three broad categories of symptoms of bipolar disorder: mania, hypomania, and depression.
-Each category has different symptoms.
+Each category has its own set of symptoms.

 Mania